bobalicious/amoss/HTTPCALLOUTMOCKS.md

 ### `throws( exception )` / `willThrow( exception )` / `throwing( exception )`

-Instructs the HttpCalloutMock to throw the given exception when a matching call is made.
+Instructs the `HttpCalloutMock` to throw the given exception when a matching call is made.

 ## Defining a conditional return

-Obviously, some of the time we do not want the HttpCalloutMock to *always* behave in the same way - often we will:
+Obviously, for some tests, we do not want the `HttpCalloutMock` to *always* behave in the same way - often we will:
-* Want to make several calls to the service and have it return in different ways for each of the calls.
+* Want to make several calls to the service and have it return in different ways for each of the calls so we can check dependent behaviours.
-* Want to use the HttpCalloutMock to ensure that we call it in the appropriate way.
+* Want to use the `HttpCalloutMock` to check that services are called it in the appropriate way.

 For those situations, we can specify the conditions under which the specified response will be returned.